Manufacturing Cybersecurity

 cybersecurity

-Why Has Manufacturing Become a Cybersecurity Target?
+Why Has Manufacturing Become a Cybersecurity Target for Ransomware Attacks?

 • Intellectual Property (IP): This includes design information, bill of materials as well as traceability data.
 Such theft is potentially very concerning, not only as a loss of business and technical advantage, but even a minor breach may represent the first move in a coordinated attack, leading potentially to operational disruption, as well as compromise of shipped products.